Mar. 27, 28 & 29

 chorus director

 As a producer, Maglione lends his ears to recording projects around the country and recently received national attention through his production work with Sam Brukhman and Verdigris Ensemble on Betty’s Notebook by composer Nicholas Reeves.
-This ground-breaking programmable art music is the first of its kind and the first to be sold using block chain technology.
+This ground-breaking, programmable art music is the first of its kind and the first to be sold using blockchain technology.

-A sought-after clinician and frequent guest conductor, Maglione regularly teaches workshops and has conducted All-State and honor choirs in California, Kansas, Mississippi, Missouri, New Mexico, New Jersey, New York, and Pennsylvania.
+A sought-after clinician and frequent guest conductor, Maglione teaches workshops and has conducted All-State and honor choirs in California, Kansas, Mississippi, Missouri, New Mexico, New Jersey, New York, and Pennsylvania.
+He holds degrees from Westminster Choir College of Rider University, East Carolina University, and the University of California, Los Angeles.

 Houston Symphony Chorus